 This chapter identifies the extent of the natural resources in Berlin Township through numerous mapping exhibits.
-For a general description of these maps, see the Natural Resources information in the county chapter.
+For a general description of these maps, see the Natural Resources information in the Delaware County-wide document.

 Alum Creek Reservoir and the Cheshire Road bridge